Most of us use sites like Instagram, Facebook, or Twitter several times a day, and it's become so second nature we may not even realize the

 "Social media is a place to share snapshots of your life, but beware of showing off too much," says Kilvington.
 "Sharing your achievements from time to time is great, but if you brag too much you could upset people."

 Obviously, you can talk about your life on Facebook, including posting about your latest business move.
 Spamming your friends and fam isn't always a great idea, though.
-And, in some instances, doing so might even violate Facebook's "terms of service."
+And, in some instances, doing so might even violate Facebook's "

 If you're a busy person, or have an incredibly active life on social media, it might be impossible to reply to every single comment you receive, much less keep up with every request.
 But whenever possible, it's important to try.